aridjayarecipes/cutesrecipes.web.app/content/post/1847-recipe-of-homemade-carrot-potato-gold-coins.md

 - "Mix it and keep it aside."
 - "Now cut the bread in round shape."
 - "In another bowl mix grated coriander leaves, grated carrots and sesame seeds."
 - "Now take bread slice, slightly make it wet on top part.
 Now take some potato mixture and spread it evenly on the bread.
-Don&#39;t apply too much pressure."
+Don't apply too much pressure."
 - "Now on top of the potato mixture spread the carrot mixture and softly press it on the potatoes."
-- "Now take a nonstick pan, pour about 3 tbsp of oil &amp; heat on low flame."
+- "Now take a nonstick pan, pour about 3 tbsp of oil & heat on low flame."
 - "Now place the ready bread slices on the pan with the potato side up.
 Cook this on low flame till the bread turns nice and crispy."
 - "Once the base is done turn and cook the other side till it turns golden brown.
 Pour 3 tbs oil on the pan.
 Continue cooking on low flame."
 - "Yummy crispy carrot potato GoldCoins are ready.
 Serve them hot with coriander-pudina chutney.
 Serve them as whole round or make half and serve."